amrvac/amrvac/doc/installation.md

 MPI-AMRVAC is in use on Mac laptops, Unix desktops, and modern supercomputing facilities.
 The following software is required:

-* An MPI library, e.g. OpenMPI or MPICH
 * A Fortran compiler, e.g. gfortran or ifort
+* An MPI library, e.g. OpenMPI or intel MPI
 * `perl` for the [VACPP](vacpp.md) preprocessor (standard on Unix-based platforms)
 * `git` to download and update the code